 There are numerous health benefits of apple cider vinegar for dogs.
 The main ones are:

 As a result, apple cider vinegar boosts the immune system.
 It improves stamina, increases resistance to diseases, prevents common infections, and is therefore helpful for dogs with weakened immune systems.

 Apple cider vinegar can be used in various ways to treat dog health problems.
 Some common uses include:

-Within one month or so, you can see whether ACV actually is actually helping your dog.
-Many dog parents have reported improvements in their dog's health conditions, such as better skin conditions (less scratching and odor), reduced flea population, fewer or total elimination of tear stains on the face, and less painful joints (in older dogs).
+Within one month or so, you can see whether ACV is actually helping your dog.
+Many dog parents have reported improvements in their dog's health conditions, such as better skin conditions (less scratching and odor), better digestion and better dog breath, reduced flea population, fewer or total elimination of tear stains on the face, and less painful joints (in older dogs).

 If you want something stronger, try making a vinegar herbal liniment.
 Here is an example suggested by C.J.
 Puotinen (author of Natural Remedies for Dogs and Cats, and The Encyclopedia of Natural Pet Care):

 Use this liniment to massage into bruises, sore muscles or joints, or make a compress by soaking a small clean washcloth in the liniment.
 Apply it to the affected area for as long as your dog allows you!

 Use ACV as an after-shampoo rinse if your dog has itchy skin problems such as allergies, fleas, or ringworm.